 5) Long-form content gets more attention than thin content

-Everybody is talking about above the fold content and there is no denial that above the fold content is important but what about rest of the content?
+Everybody is talking about above-the-fold content and there is no denial that above the fold content is important but what about the rest of the content?
 Can you get an ideal conversion rate by throwing all of the information at the top section of your web page?

 And recently we have seen that Google also tends to love long-form content and ranks those posts even better.
 And Google knows that long articles provide more value to the visitors of a website by going into deep details of the topic.
 In fact, multiple reports show that content over 2,000 words is the way to go for companies to create evergreen content because it ranks better in search engines and it will keep circulating in social networks for a longer period of time.